To us, humanity’s most significant challenge, in the words of Buckminster-Fuller is:

 To make the world work for 100% of humanity, we need people to make it happen.
 Not just a handful, but masses of people.
 Indeed, we believe all human beings on this planet have the right and the responsibility to play their role in this fantastic enterprise.

 Unfortunately, many of us are not able to direct their energies fully towards this overarching and urgent task.
-We spent most of our lives at work in organisations that are sometimes soulless and focussed on limited goals.
+We spend most of our lives at work in organisations that are sometimes soulless and focussed on limited goals.
 We have created structures in companies that make us passive spectators instead of active participants in building our common future.
 Millions of us remain unemployed or are excluded from engaging in productive and meaningful work.

 As a result, we only use a tiny fraction of the immense potential and energy that we have at our disposal to create a better world together.
 This is what we see as one of the greatest injustices in the world: the tremendous waste of human potential, both individually as collectively.